SashaAlderson/Kneron_YOLOv4/README.md

 YOLOv4 preprocessing is slightly changed preprocessing function from Scaled-YOLOv4 repository.
 We changed dynamic resolution to fixed, because nef model can take only fixed input size.
 Also padding from both biggest sides was removed.
 YOLOv3 preprocessing we took from: https://github.com/qqwweee/keras-yolo3

+## Conclusion
+Convertation to nef decreased mAP50 on 36.7% and showed that our model not supposed to be used in int8 quantization due to differences between Darknet(YOLOv3) and CSP-Darknet53(YOLOv4) backbones.
+YOLOv3 preprocessing showed to be better option for our Kneron model.